kubernetes/website/docs/tutorials/stateful-application/zookeeper.md

 crashes, it can recover its previous state by replaying the WAL.
 In order to prevent the WAL from growing without bound, ZooKeeper servers will periodically snapshot their in memory state to storage media.
 These snapshots can be loaded directly into memory, and all WAL entries that preceded the snapshot may be safely discarded.
-A ZooKeeper server requires durable, persistent storage media to recover after a restart.

 ### Creating a ZooKeeper Ensemble